 Today’s shows appeal to a multilingual audience, as the ancient folk tales are told by mime and operatic music.
 A Vietnamese orchestra accompanies the performance, using drums, cymbals, wooden bells, and flutes.
 The audience is taken through a journey of village life, harvests, mythical creatures, and legends, with just eight puppeteers deftly handling the actors.

 The one-hour show is colorful and often humorous with audiences enchanted by the skill of the puppeteers and the intricacies of the puppets, which include fire-breathing dragons, boatmen, and water buffalo.
-If you’re in Hanoi for a night, this is a charming and entertaining way to spend an evening.
+This is one of the best things to do in Hanoi if you’re looking for a charming and entertaining way to spend an evening.

 Shakespeare’s Globe, London